infochimps-labs/ironfan/README-checklist.md

   - *yes*: `java`, `ruby`, `cluster_service_discovery`, etc.
   - *no*:  `zookeeper:client`, `nfs:server`, or anything that will start a daemon

+* **attributes files**: If there is only one, name it 'default'.
+If there are externally-interesting tunable parameters, name it 'tunables'.
+If attributes may be interesting to other cookbooks, they are referred to as `include_atttributes 'cookbook::filename'`, or plain `include_atttributes 'cookbook'` when the file is named 'default.rb'.
+(Attributes are otherwise loaded in alphabetical order across all machines).

 * (*see TODO*) Does `cluster_service_discovery` uniformly handle referring to a foreign cluster for the service?

 #### Recipes